acambray/GroundeR-PyTorch/README.md

 This is a PyTorch implementation of the supervised and unsupervised GroundeR model from [Grounding of Textual Phrases in Images by Reconstruction](https://arxiv.org/pdf/1511.03745.pdf).

 The task is to localize what region of the image, a phrase is referring to.
 For example, if we have a description "**A man** is jumping over **a fence**" we would like to ground both entities to specific regions of the image.
-The task of phrase localization or phrase grounding is useful for image captioning and for multi-modal neural machine translation.
+The task of phrase localization or phrase grounding is useful for problems which depend on these unknown mappings between entities and regions such as image captioning and for multi-modal neural machine translation.

 ## Requisites
 Python 3.6